LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

 the message from the top-level interpreter.
 Thus, the same conditions apply in this case.
-Note that loading Prolog modules using Prolog directives or built-in predicates necessarily limits the range of possible optimizations for message sent from the modules.
+Note that loading Prolog modules using Prolog directives or built-in predicates necessarily limits the range of possible optimizations for messages sent from the modules.

 .. warning::

-   If you want to benchmark the performance of a message sending goal at the top-level interpreter, be careful to check first if the goal is pre-compiled to use static binding, otherwise you will also be benchmarking the Logtalk compiler itself.
+   If you want to benchmark the performance of a message-sending goal at the top-level interpreter, be careful to check first if the goal is pre-compiled to use static binding; otherwise you will also be benchmarking the Logtalk compiler itself.

 .. _messages_performance: